Typing Math in Microsoft Word

 •To obtain $3_{n+1}-5$, type 3_(n+1) followed by spacebar, followed by the dash symbol, followed by 5.

-Summation: The summation symbol is obtained by typing \sum followed by spacebar, followed by the lower and upper limits (instructions are below), followed by spacebar, followed by the desired content.
-(The summation symbol is read by the JAWS screen reader as “n-ary summation.”)
+Summation/sum: The summation symbol is obtained by typing \sum followed by spacebar, followed by the lower and upper limits (instructions are below), followed by spacebar, followed by the desired content.

 To type $\sum_{n=1}^{5}\left( {n^2}+1 \right)$ , type \sum followed by spacebar, followed by _(n=1)^5, followed by spacebar, followed by (n^2 +1).
 If you type the math content on a line by itself, the summation symbol will appear larger with limits of summation above and below (instead of off to the side), as shown below: